mrfdev/1MB/Resources/Documentation/Discord/mcmmo-acrobatics.md

 You have a passive chance when you take fall damage to negate the damage done.
 You can hold the sneak button to double your chances during the fall.
 This triggers a Graveful Roll instead of a standard one.
 Graceful Rolls are like regular rolls but are twice as likely to occus and provide more damage safety then regular rolls.
 Rolling chance is tied to your skill level.

 # Dodge
-Dodge is a passive chance when you are injured in combat to halve the damage token.
+Dodge is a passive chance when you are injured in combat to halve the damage taken.
 It is tied to your skill level.